-\textit{Case 2 (the general case): } Notice first that whenever $h$, $h_1$ are scale functions with $h_1 \le h$, then $Q$ is $h$-heavy implies that $Q$ is $h_1$-heavy.
-So if a measure $\nu$ is $h_1$-dissectible, then it is also $h$-dissectible with respect to any scale function $h$ such that $h_1 \le h$ on an interval $[0,\eps]$, $\eps>0$.
+\textit{Case 2 (the general case): } Notice first that whenever $h$, $h_1$ are scale functions with $h_1 \le h$, then $Q$ $h$-heavy implies that $Q$ is $h_1$-heavy.
+Hence, if a measure $\nu$ is $h_1$-dissectible, then it is also $h$-dissectible with respect to any scale function $h$ such that $h_1 \le h$ on an interval $[0,\eps]$, $\eps>0$.

-As a consequence, we will get the general case from the above Case 1 once we check the following: \textit{For any sequence of scale functions $\{h_k: k\ge 1\}$, there exists a scale function $h$ such that for any $k$, $h\ge h_k$ on some (nonempty) interval $(0, \eps_k]$. }
+As a consequence, we will infer the general case from the above Case 1 once we check the following claim: \textit{For any sequence of scale functions $\{h_k: k\ge 1\}$, there exists a scale function $h$ such that for any $k$, $h\ge h_k$ on some (nonempty) interval $(0, \eps_k]$. }

 This is simple.
 Namely, let $\{\be_k\}$ be a sequence of positive numbers such that $\sum_k\beta_k<\infty$.
 Put